lahcenassmira/sharingdocs/README.md

-It is a [Next.js](https://nextjs.org/) project built on React and TailwindCSS.
+project built on React and TailwindCSS.

 ## Getting Started